FC4E-CAT/fc4e-cat-doc/docs/admin_procedures/Motivations/admin_guidelines.md

 ## Publish Motivations in CAT

-A motivation is initially considered to be  in an **UNPUBLISHED** status,during creation.
+A motivation is initially considered to be in an **UNPUBLISHED** status, during creation.
 This means that the administrator can add, update, or delete context in the motivation.
 The status can change if the administrator decides to **PUBLISHED** the motivation.
 By publishing the motivation, the administrator declares that no further changes will be applied to the motivation's context.